laminas/laminas-form/doc/book/collections.md

 form: "hey, the object I bind to you is, in fact, bound to the fieldset that is the base fieldset."
 This will be to true in most situations.

-This approach allws each entity can have its own `Fieldset`, and enables re-use.
+This approach allows each entity to have its own `Fieldset`, and enables re-use.
 You describe the elements, the filters, and validators for each entity only once, and the concrete `Form` instance will only compose those fieldsets.
 You no longer have to add the "username" input to every form that deals with users!